 You must see things from the victim’s point of view.

-Below are some of the most common reasons that people stay in abusive relationships.
+Below are some of 6 of the most common reasons that people stay in abusive relationships.

 When a person is constantly talking about the ways that their partner is hurting them, you may wonder why they don’t just leave.
 Well, often people in abusive relationships are addicted to narcissists.